Women In Technology

 Theresa May has described the Technology Sector as a “great British success story” – Telegraph 2017.

 The technology sector, which is growing twice as fast as the UK economy now contributes around £97bn a year, up 30% in five years, according to the Third Annual Tech Nation Report – Telegraph 2017.

-Despite this, gender imbalance in still an issue in the IT sector.
-Deloitte reported that with 1.2 million IT posts, the percentage of Women in IT jobs has only increased by 0.05% from 17% to 18% between 2010 to 2015.
-Whereas in contrast, the total number of IT jobs increased by over 20% within that 5-year period – (Deloitte Report - Technology Media & Telecommunications Predictions, 2016).
+Despite this, gender imbalance is still an issue in the IT sector.
+Deloitte reported that with 1.2 million IT posts, the percentage of women in IT jobs has only increased by 0.05% from 17% to 18% between 2010 to 2015.
+Whereas in contrast, the total number of IT jobs increased by over 20% within that 5-year period – (Deloitte Report – Technology Media & Telecommunications Predictions, 2016).

 So Why Are Fewer Women Working In IT?